Book Header

 How do I find out about the test results?

-The educational psychologist will schedule a meeting with a parent(s) to discuss the test results.
-If results determine that a learning disability is present, the psychologist asks the special education teacher to attend the meeting and, with your permission, begin creating a plan (IEP) to provide assistance to your child.
+The educational psychologist will schedule a meeting with the parent(s) to discuss the test results.
+If results determine that a learning disability is present, the psychologist asks the special education teacher to attend the meeting and, with your permission, begin creating an Individualized Education Plan (IEP) to provide assistance to your child.
+An IEP is a legally binding document that includes all test results, your child's strengths and weaknesses, appropriate learning strategies to address the skills that the child needs to develop, and appropriate goals for success.
 The special education teacher will schedule times for assisting your child during the school day.
-If results show that the learning disability is severe, then the administrators, psychologists, and special education leaders may suggest placement in a special class.
-With your permission, they will provide the best placement for your child.
+Educational services will be discussed by the team.
+Depending on the needs of the student, a variety of services and placements are available to best support the child.
+Parents and caregivers are active members of the IEP team.
+You can request changes/modifications to the IEP at any time.

-An IEP is unique for each child, therefore, ask questions to make sure you understand exactly what the diagnosis or alternate placement means for your child and how you, as a parent, will work with the school to address the child's needs.
+An IEP is unique for each child, therefore, ask questions to make sure you understand exactly what the special education eligiblity or alternate placement means for your child and how you, as a parent, will work with the school to address the child's needs.

 What if my child thinks he's a failure because he needs special classes?